Big Question 2

 Once there is clarity on future directions for collaborative projects within BQ2, the plan is to try to find points of contact with other related BQs in the consortium and potentially foster cross-BQ collaborations on particular aspects of projects where such links present themselves.
 For instance, neuroimaging data to be collected can be used to evaluate models developed by BQ1.
 Some of the analysis methods from BQ2 can be further utilized in BQ4 and BQ5.

-More concretely, the BQ2 team members Piai (Tenure) and Janssen (PhD) have developed a neuropsychological measure in collaboration with De Swart (CLS): the SynTest.
+More concretely, the BQ2 team members Piai (Tenure Track, see page 52) and Janssen (PhD Candidate) have developed a neuropsychological measure in collaboration with De Swart (CLS): the SynTest.
 The SynTest is a sentence-to-picture matching task that assesses sentence comprehension with increasing grammatical complexity.
 It is specifically developed to aid in the differentiation between logopenic and non-fluent primary progressive aphasia (PPA) patients and data collection for validation has now started in multiple Dutch hospitals.
 A computerized version of this test is being implemented in the BQ4 test battery by Menks (Postdoc).

 Guilherme Blazquez Freches